LexterJhustin/MexE_4102_Finals_Evangelista_and_Montalbo/README.md

 When working with image datasets like the bird species dataset, cv2 is often used for tasks such as:

-- Reading and writing image files (cv2.imread and cv2.imwrite).
+- Reading image files (cv2.imread).
 - Converting images between color spaces (e.g., RGB to Grayscale with cv2.cvtColor).
 - Visualizing images using OpenCV's display functionality (cv2.imshow).

 ## Conclusion

 ## Additional Materials